Flensburg: Early modern times

 After the fall of the Hanseatic League in the 16th century, Flensburg was said to be one of the most important trading towns in the Scandinavian area.
 Flensburg merchants were active as far away as the Mediterranean, Greenland, and the Caribbean.
 The most important commodities, after herring, were sugar and whale oil, the latter from whaling off Greenland.
 But the Thirty Years' War put an end to this boom time.
-The town was becoming Protestant and thereby ever more German culturally and linguistically, while the neighbouring countryside remained decidedly Danish.
+The town was becoming Protestant and ever more German culturally and linguistically, while the neighbouring countryside remained decidedly Danish.

 In the 18th century, thanks to the rum trade, Flensburg had yet another boom.
 Cane sugar was imported from the Danish West Indies (now the US Virgin Islands) and refined in Flensburg.
 Only in the 19th century, as a result of industrialization, was the town at last outstripped by the competition from cities such as Copenhagen and Hamburg.

 The rum produced in Flensburg was then reintegrated into West Indian trade routes, which as of 1864 moved away from the Danish West Indies to the British colony of Jamaica instead.
 It was imported from there, blended, and sold all over Europe.
 There is now only one active rum distillery in Flensburg, "A. H. Johannsen".